 Many Afghan civil service personnel undergo training in other countries.
 India has trained many Afghan civil servants building on the cultural ties between the two countries.
-Japan and Singapore also are training Afghan civil servants on good governance, anti-corruption, and civil aviation.
-In 2011, Singapore and Germany jointly provided technical assistance to Afghan civil aviation employees.
+Japan, Singapore, Germany, and others have also trained Afghan civil servants on good governance, anti-corruption, and civil aviation.
 Some of these programs were conducted in partnership with the German Federal Foreign Office and the Asia Foundation.